syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/States.md

 ![InDeterminate image](States_images/InDeterminate.png)

 ## Buffer
 Buffer is used as a secondary progress indicator when the primary task depends on the secondary task.
-This will allow users to visualize both primary and secondary tasks progress simultaneously.
-The `SecondaryProgress` property can be set to visualize secondary progress and  separate color for the secondary progress can bet set by `SecondaryProgressColor` property.
+This will allow users to visualize both the primary and secondary tasks' progress simultaneously.
+The `SecondaryProgress` property can be set to visualize the secondary progress, and a separate color for the secondary progress can be set by the `SecondaryProgressColor` property.
 {% tabs %}
 {% highlight XAML %}
 <Syncfusion:SfCircularProgressBar Progress="65" SecondaryProgress="75"/>